BlessingUb/CV/README.md

 ## Relevant Work Experience

-Redgate Softwares Cambridge - 25th April 2022 - 28th April 2022 (1 week work experience)

-_Software Engineer_

-I attended different meetings that have given me a better insight on Redgate products, how the teams achieve everything to a high standard and learnt about the different roles within the teams and how they carryout some of  their works.
-- Collaborated with 4 Engineers on the Data Maskers and SQL Data Catalog products
-- Tech stack used was .NET/C#, ASP.NET, SqlServer, I quickly picked on the language used(c#) as I had used Java before and had an understanding on what the codes were doing.
-- Added a test infrastructure that allow code sharing between two engines
-- Extracted tests to make test suite more maintainable
-- Rebased refactored test suite onto main - (Github)
-- Involved in the debugging process( using logs) to investigate Spawn instances
-- Navigated at Test Automation Group, rewriting git history for group project
-- Team worked in either pairing or mob sessions, using driver-navigator pair programming- I navigated during these sessions and shared some thoughts on the issues being tackled
-- Picked up new coding/testing concepts like contract testing, use of  Singleton Class( for c#) and some Rider’s short cuts

 Mthree London - 17th January 2022 - 25th February 2022 (6 weeks Java course)

 _Software Engineer Trainee_